frafrabbiu/VRTI_dome/README.md

 ## Preparing the Scene

-- Import the object of interest and place it, in order to be properly under the camera, in the following position:
+- Import the 3D model of interest.
+If the pivot is not already set by default, move the object’s origin to the centre of its geometry (`Object → Set Origin → Origin to Geometry`).
+Then position the model so that it is correctly aligned under the camera, with the following coordinates:
   - x = 0
   - y = 0
   - z = 0

-- Arrange the spheres along the X and Y axes, position them around the object (so they remain within the camera view).Ensure the Z-axis plane matches the object's plane.
+- Arrange the spheres along the X and Y axes, position them around the object (so they remain within the camera view).
+Ensure the Z-axis plane matches the object's plane.

 - Scale the light sources (`lights1`, `lights2`, `lights3`) according to the size of your object or sample.
-  - **Important:** if you scale the lights, keep their proportions consistent.
+  - **Important:** if you scale the lights, keep their proportions consistent (do not move or scale them separately).

 - Adjust the camera focal length if needed (default: **38 mm**).
 - Go to **Properties** → **Camera Settings** → **Depth of Field** and, in the **Focus on Object** field, select the object to focus on.